 AVI Systems took a comprehensive approach to partnership with the hospital, its teams, and outside contractors.
 AVI also worked with physicians in the radiology department to develop a technical standard for Medical Image Reading Rooms.

 The rooms function two-fold.
 They’re used for educational and diagnostic purposes.
 Medical professionals and students file in and out of these rooms regularly and use the technology extensively.
 The technology for these rooms had to be easy to use.
-Staff couldn’t be bogged down by complicated workflows.
-AVI Systems adhered to the advice and made it as simple as a few buttons.

 This was important when it came to the hospital’s digital signage because of poorly executed integrations in the past.
 Digital signage throughout the hospital was inconsistent from department to department, making it nearly impossible to create a unified workflow for marketing.
 AVI Systems and Visix worked with the hospital to standardize the digital signage platform for the entire organization.